Skip to main content

 • Assets: In some cases, lenders require you to have assets in reserve after closing on your loan so you can continue making your monthly mortgage payments.
 Most bank accounts, stocks and bonds count as assets.

-• Work history: Most lenders prefer borrowers with steady employment.
+• Work history: Most lenders prefer borrowers with steady income sources and employment.
 They may require you to have been on your current job or in your current job field for at least two years.

 What to consider when applying for a home loan with a low credit score